Vibhor-choudhary/Vibhor-choudhary/README.md

 ### Current Seeking:
 Internships in Data Analytics, GenAI Automation, and AI Workflow Engineering.
 Open to collaborations with founders and teams building practical, human-centric AI.

-"Automation and AI aren't just tools—they're how we transform work and unlock new possibilities."
+"Automation and AI aren't just tools—they’re how we transform work and unlock new possibilities."

 Star your favorite projects and join me—let’s build a more intelligent, automated future together!